 Tip #4 Take probiotics and iron supplements

-Blood loss occurs in both cesarean and vaginal births, but more so in the former because it’s a surgical procedure.
+Blood loss occurs in both Caesarean and vaginal births, but more so in the former because it’s a surgical procedure.
 Getting your iron levels up is important so as to avoid postpartum anemia, which can result in excessive fatigue, irritability and even affect the quality and quantity of your breastmilk.
 If you suspect you’re experiencing low iron levels, speak to your doctor and they will prescribe an iron supplement or hormone tablets, depending on how severe your situation is.
 At home, incorporate more iron-rich foods into your diet such as, red meats, fish, poultry, pulses, dried fruit and green leafy veggies.
 It’s also a good idea to include some probiotics into your diet as it will improve your digestive health and can prevent post-partum constipation.
 A regular dose of probiotics will also help your body maximise nutrition absorption from the foods that you eat.
 To start with, include probiotic- rich ingredients such as plain unflavored yogurt, miso, pickles, tempeh, kimchi and kombucha tea into your diet.

 Tip #5 Take good care of your incision